rosegao/toxic_tweets/README.txt

 OVERALL STRUCTURE:
-1) TwitterScraper:
+1) query.py:
-  - User provides query (query_term, search dates, output filename)
+  - User provides query parameters: (query_term, search dates, output filename)
-  - Query tweets and export as a CSV
+  - Queries tweets and exports as a CSV
-2) Classifier:
+2) classify_tweets.py:
-  - Read in the CSV as a pandas dataframe
+  - Reads in the CSV of raw tweets as a pandas dataframe
+  - Tweets are processed and
   - Vectorize the text in each tweet
   - Use the 6 toxic models to identify levels of toxicity (Toxic, Severe Toxic, Obscene, Threat, Insult, Identity Hate)